How to Travel (preliminary info page)

 Basics

-Reimbursable travel is generally supposed to be approved in advance.
-While there are occasional exceptions, business related travel expenses are covered, such as costs of transportation, lodging, meals, or conference registration fees.
+Reimbursable travel needs to be approved in advance.
+Generally, all business related travel expenses are covered, such as costs of transportation, lodging, meals, or conference registration fees.
+Apply for approval through the concur app at my.rutgers.edu.

-Plane tickets should be bought through the approved travel agent, and often train tickets as well.
-Generally Rutgers expects you to choose the minimal cost alternative, such as economy class plane fares.
+Once you receive approval, plane tickets should be bought through concur or directly ordered through the approved travel agent.
+This might apply to train tickets as well.
+Rutgers expects you to choose the minimal cost alternative, such as economy class plane fares.
 Lodging can be set up through the travel agent, but exceptions are possible.
-Rental cars if needed should be intermediate size or smaller.
+Rental cars should be intermediate size or smaller, only reserved if needed, and also reserved through concur or the travel agent.
 Keep receipts for any expenses you have during travel; you will need to turn them in along with screenshots of the charges showing up on your credit card bills.

 Links